Bestdecoders/shopify-laravel-enhanced/storage/docs/exception-handling.md

 # 🛡️ Exception Handling Setup Guide

-> **Critical Setup Required!** This package provides smart exception handling for Shopify authentication issues, but requires manual integration into your Laravel exception handler to prevent the "No authenticated user or shop domain" error.
+> **Automatic Setup Available!** This package provides smart exception handling for Shopify authentication issues.
+Choose between automatic replacement or manual integration to prevent the "No authenticated user or shop domain" error.

 ## 🚨 The Problem